flypenguin/hugo-flypenguin-de/content/post/2018/2018-01-20-arch-full-disk-encryption-btrfs-on-efi-systems.md

 ## Configure boot manager

 We are using systemd-boot.
-Or <span class="lang:default decode:true crayon-inline">bootctl</span>, as the binary is called.
+Or `bootctl`, as the binary is called.
 It should be already installed.
 The procedure is [also outlined here][9].
 We also enable TRIM support, it seems to lessen security, but it raises SSD performance and life time.

   1. First, check if your system [EFI is all right][10].
-  2. **Optionally** [install the Intel microcode updater][11] package if you have an Intel CPU by doing <span class="lang:default decode:true crayon-inline">pacman -S intel-ucode</span>.
+  2. **Optionally** [install the Intel microcode updater][11] package if you have an Intel CPU by doing `pacman -S intel-ucode`.
-  3. Then run ... <span class="lang:default decode:true crayon-inline">bootctl -path=/boot install</span> to install systemd-boot.
+  3. Then run ... `bootctl -path=/boot install` to install systemd-boot.

-Now create those files (all inside <span class="lang:default decode:true crayon-inline ">/mnt</span> and relative to it, but of course you should be in a chroot right now :):
+Now create those files (all inside `/mnt` and relative to it, but of course you should be in a chroot right now :):

 ```default
 title Arch Linux